okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/telephony-inline-hook/main/index.md

 * Okta recieves a response that indicates if the OTP was sent successfully.

 ### Multiple providers
 Although each org can have only one active telephony inline hook, you aren't limited to a single telephony provider.
-Orgs sometimes use conditional logic to control how requests are sent to multiple telephony providers.
+Orgs sometimes build conditional logic into their web service to control how requests are sent to multiple telephony providers.
 This might be done to protect against provider failures, or to route messages depending on a user's country or region.

 ## Configure your org to use the Phone authenticator